tybalex/otto8-tools/wordpress/README.md

 ```
 and run `docker compose -f wordpress.yaml up`.

+Navigate to localhost:8070.
+The first time you run the container, it will prompt you to register the site name and create a new user.

 ### CRITICAL: Configure Permalinks in Settings
-Without configuring permalinks, the Wordpress API will not work, because the `/wp-json` endpoint will not be available.
+1. Without configuring permalinks, the Wordpress API will not work, because the `/wp-json` endpoint will not be available.
 To do this, go to your wordpress site dashboard, on the left sidebar, select `Settings` -> `Permalinks`, then select any non-plain Permalink structure.
+2. You must create an application password to be able to create posts.
+To do this, go to your wordpress site dashboard, on the left sidebar, select `Users`, edit your user profile and scroll down to the `Application Passwords` section, then select `Add New`.